learn-co-curriculum/cssi-prework-python-lists/README.md

 #Loops
-Loops are a common tool is any programing language that let us repeat a section of code over and over, even if we only type it out once.
+Loops are a common tool in any programing language that let us repeat a section of code over and over, even if we only type it out once.
 You have already seen loops once in JavaScript, and now that you understand Python's list syntax, it's important to be able to iterate over each item in a list, or (as you'll learn in the next lesson) over other datatypes.

 ###For Loops
 The simplest looping situation is where you need to do something _for_ a certain number of times.
 In this case, the number of iterations is known.
-To do this, Python uses a for loop.
+To do this, Python uses a `for` loop.

 ##### Example 1: Looping Through a List